smartdevicelink/sdl_app_library_guides/docs/Getting Started/Connecting to an Infotainment System/index.md

 ```
 !@

-#### Troubleshooting
-If you are having issues with connecting to an emulator, please see our [troubleshooting tips](Getting Started/Example Apps) in the Example Apps section of the guide.

 ## Connecting to a Head Unit
 ### Production
 To connect your device directly to a production vehicle head unit or Test Development Kit (TDK), make sure to implement an @![iOS]an `iAP`!@@![android]a `Multiplex`!@ connection.
 Then connect the device to the head unit or TDK using a USB cord or, if the head unit supports it, Bluetooth.